Travelbacon/MMM-NLDepartureTimes/README.md

 ![preview](./screenshot.png)

-Destination is also set to what make sense for use.
-For instance Line 3 goes to Den Haag Loosduinen and E goes the Den Haag Centraal.
-In this example it is relevant they go to Den Haag where I know where to exit the train or the streetcar.
+Destination is also set to what you tink is good for use.
+For instance, line 3 goes to Den Haag Loosduinen and E goes the Den Haag Centraal.
+In this example it is relevant for me that they go to Den Haag.
+I know where to exit the train or the streetcar in Den Haag itself, shopping centre or work both line 3 and E stop there for me.

 The data used by this module is from [OVapi](www.ovapi.nl).
 OVApi is a semi private project that allows usage by others.